 Hammer Curl vs Normal Bicep Curls

-The hammer curl is even easier to perform than the standard dumbbell bicep curl as you don’t even need to rotate your wrists during the exercise.
+The hammer curl is even easier to perform than the standard dumbbell bicep curl as you don’t rotate your wrists during the exercise.

-So what’s the point of the hammer curl? some might ask.
-Because you don’t rotate your wrists during the contraction like a normal arm curl the focus on the muscles of the arm changes slightly.
-Hammer curls targets the brachialis muscle, more so than normal arm curls.
+Why do hammer curls?
+Because you don’t rotate your wrists during the contraction like a normal arm curl, the focus on the muscles of the arm changes slightly.
+Hammer curls targets the brachialis muscle more so than normal arm curls.
 The brachialis muscle is the muscle on the outside of your arm between the bicep and tricep.
 It also slightly changes the focus on the muscles worked in your forearms.